elmasse/elmasse.io/_posts/2015-06-24-decorators-bindings-es7.md

 ```

 ### Conflicts
-We wil have an error if any of the Traits or even the host class have a name collision:
+We will have an error if any of the Traits or even the host class have a name collision:

 > name collision on method foo